-Developmental psychology is a branch of psychology that examines changes in behavior and the developmental processes of individuals from conception (pre-natal) to the end of life.
+Developmental psychology is a branch of psychology that examines changes in behavior and the developmental processes of individuals from the time of conception (prenatal) to the end of life.
 In developmental psychology from a Qur'anic perspective, death does not limit the study of human behavior; even after life, humans can still be understood in their journey.
-Educational psychology is an essential discipline for developing human potential through learning and education, where human development encompasses physical, behavioral, and characteristic changes that occur progressively and continue throughout life (Nurkhasyanah, 2020:2).
-This development is not merely physical growth but is a complex integration of many structure es and functions that affect a person's subsequent life.
-The developmental aspects of children, including language, physical-motor, emotional, and others, form an integrated unity that underlies the complexity of personality development (Nasution et al., 2023:119).
+Educational psychology is an important discipline for developing human potential through learning and education, where human development encompasses physical, behavioral, and characteristic changes that occur progressively and continue throughout life (Nurkhasyanah, 2020, p.
+2).
+This development is not merely physical growth but is a complex integration of many structures and functions that affect a person's subsequent life.
+The developmental aspects of children, including language, physical-motor, emotional, and others, form an integrated unity that underlies the complexity of personality development (Nasution et al., 2024, p.
+119).

-Developmental studies have three common theories and approaches: the stage-based approach, the differential approach, and the ipsative approach.
+There are three common theories and approaches in developmental studies: the stagebased approach, differential approach, and ipsative approach.
 The stage-based approach is the most widely applied because individuals undergo development through a series of stages, each with specific characteristics.
 This approach includes two models: (1) general and (2) specific.
-In general, the stages of human development according to Crijns (Pidarta, 2013:186) are as follows:
+In general, the stages of human development according to Crijns (Pidarta, 2000, p.
+186) are as follows:

 - 1. Infancy (0-2 years): A phase where babies spend their time sleeping, seeing, hearing, crawling, and beginning to speak. - 2.
-Early childhood (2-4 years): Children begin to learn to walk and name objects and go through an egocentric phase, believing that everything around them exists for their benefit. - 3.
-Fairy-tale phase (5-8 years): Children begin to recognize themselves as individuals with more constructive play, although their perceptions are still influenced by their subjective views. - 4.
-Robinson Crusoe phase (9-13 years): A period where critical thinking, interests, and talents develop, with a tendency to inquire and investigate more deeply. - 5.
+Early childhood (2-4 years): Children begin to learn to walk, name objects, and go through an egocentric phase where they believe that everything around them exists for their own benefit. - 3.
+Fairy-tale phase (5-8 years): Children begin to recognize themselves as individuals with more constructive play, although their perceptions are still influenced by their own subjective views. - 4.
+Robinson Crusoe phase (9-13 years): A period where critical thinking, interests, and talents start to develop, along with a tendency to inquire and investigate more deeply. - 5.
 First puberty (13 years): Children begin to experience significant emotional changes, including a tendency to withdraw, feel restless, and express emotions such as anger and sadness. - 6.
-Puberty (14-18 years): A stage where they become aware of personal responsibilities and develop their life goals. - 7.
-Adolescence (19-21 years): A period where they achieve balance and have specific life plans with established values, although they are still learning and may sometimes hold radical views on politics, religion, and other issues.
+Puberty (14-18 years): A stage where they begin to become aware of personal responsibilities and develop their own life goals. - 7.
+Adolescence (19-21 years): A period where they achieve balance and have specific life plans with values they have established, although they are still learning and may sometimes hold radical views on politics, religion, and other issues.

-8. Adulthood (21 years and older): A phase where they begin to understand adult life's complexities and act more cautiously.
+8. Adulthood (21 years and older): A phase where they begin to understand the complexities of adult life and start to act more cautiously.

 These stages of development generally encompass various phases that may vary from standard development.
 Studies show that girls tend to develop three years faster than boys, making girls often appear more mature compared to boys of the same age.
-Jean Piaget, in his stage-based approach to cognitive development, divided it into four main stages (S. Yusuf, 2019:3):
+Jean Piaget, in his stage-based approach to cognitive development, divided it into four main stages (Yusuf, 2012, p.
+3):